 The law changed in 2016 making us responsible for all eligible sewage pumping stations in our area.

-This means we are now in charge of servicing, maintenance and all associated running costs for these stations.
+This means we're now in charge of servicing, maintenance and running costs for these stations.

-Pumping stations come in a variety of shapes and sizes and can be found in driveways, gardens, roadside verges and other areas.
+Pumping stations come in a variety of shapes and sizes.
+They can be found in driveways, gardens, roadside verges and other areas.

 Some homes or businesses have drainage systems with pumps located inside large manholes, also known as wet wells.
 They pump the wastewater into the nearest sewer network.

 The stations are usually accompanied by a kiosk, normally green or grey in colour, which contain the electrical equipment.

-We do not hold any records about private pumping stations, so if you believe you have a station that may meet the eligibility criteria, we need you to let us know.
+We don't hold any records about private pumping stations.
+If you believe you have a station that may meet the eligibility criteria, we need you to let us know.